feld/chatmail-cookbook/README.md

 We do not have journald to use as a circular buffer for memory-backed logging, so instead we enforce a strict newsyslog configuration to rotate logs and not keep archives based on the configured retention interval.

-As we use ZFS on FreeBSD, we leverage ZFS instead of Dovecot to compress the mails.
+If you use ZFS on FreeBSD and declare `['freebsd']['zfs']['enable'] = true', we leverage ZFS instead of Dovecot to compress the mails.
 Also, you can define a quota for the ZFS dataset the mails are stored on to protect your server from running out of disk space from abuse of thestorage.

-We require a custom package repo for a few packages that are not in the ports tree at this time: patched Dovecot, iroh-relay, chatmail-turn, and mtail.
-The chatmaild Python implementation may also be packaged in the future.
+We require a custom package repo for a few packages that are not in the ports tree at this time: patched Dovecot and Lua support enabled, iroh-relay, chatmail-turn, and mtail.
+The chatmaild Python services may also be packaged in the future.

 ## Warranty